 When embarking on a creative project, success seems certain.
 We plan optimistically, and then almost immediately after we start, delays and challenges emerge.
 The plan and likely outcome keep diverging.
 We become more realistic.
 We double down on effort.
 We plan with more detail, but encounter even more problems.

-- Driving Purpose
+- Align to a Driving Purpose

 Context: People are working.
 Their efforts should produce something important.